 Function: At ECAC meetings, matters related to advisory committee governance, L.A.
 Care programs, and recommendations on healthcare services and policies are considered and may be forwarded in the form of motions, which may be placed on the BoG meeting agenda for consideration and action.
-The Quality Improvement and Health Equity Program is a quarterly ECAC agenda item to provide the opportunity for members to hear about quality improvement and health equity activities and provide feedback for program development.
+The Quality Improvement and Health Equity Program is a quarterly ECAC agenda item that provides members with the opportunity to hear about quality improvement and health equity activities and provide feedback for program development.